sathishkumargithub/NYTimesMVVM/README.md

 NYtimes application shows a list of NYTimes most viewed articles.
 Tapping on the article in a list show a detailed view of the particular article.
 * A main activity that handles navigation between articlelistfragment and articledetailfragment.
-* A articlelistfragment to display the list of products.
+* A articlelistfragment to display the list of articles.
-* A articledetailfragment to display a product review.
+* A articledetailfragment to display article details.

  Architechture components used in this application are:
 1) ViewModel